On the Impact of the Hardware Warm-Up Time on Deep Learning-Based RF Fingerprinting: Introduction

-\item We demonstrate that when the training and testing data have been captured after the hardware stabilizes, the same-day classification accuracy exceeds 99\% for both the wireless and wired setups.
-Furthermore, even when the model is trained on one day and tested on another day, the classification accuracy remains high at 88\% and 96\% for the wireless and the wired scenarios, respectively.
+\item We demonstrate that when the training and testing data have been captured after hardware stabilization, same-day classification accuracy exceeds 99\% for both the wireless and wired setups.
+Furthermore, even when the learning model is trained on data collected on one day and tested on data collected during another day, the classification accuracy remains high at 88\% and 96\% for the wireless and the wired scenarios, respectively.

-\item We explain the cause behind the I/Q signal behavior observed during the device hardware warm-up time and that led to the RF fingerprinting performance degradation.
+\item We demonstrate and explain the root cause behind the time-domain I/Q signal behavior that was observed during the device hardware warm-up and stabilization time and that led to a dramatic degradation in the device classification accuracy of the RF fingerprinting.

-\item We release massive WiFi datasets of 6TB of transmissions from 15 Pycom devices, including both ``unstable" captures (collected during the warm-up period) and ``stable" captures (collected after the warm-up period) on multi-day wireless and wired scenarios.
+\item We release massive WiFi datasets of ``stable" captures (collected after the warm-up period) from 15 Pycom devices on multi-day wireless and wired scenarios.
+These can be downloaded from NetSTAR Lab at \href{https://research.engr.oregonstate.edu/hamdaoui/datasets/}{{http://research.engr.oregonstate.edu/hamdaoui/datasets}}.

 \end{itemize}